-In every secondary grade, students who were identified as economically disadvantaged had a higher retention rate in 2013-14 than students who were not identified as economically disadvantaged (Figure 9 and Table 11).
-The retention rate for each economic group was highest in Grade 9 (11.9% and 4.7%, respectively).
+In every secondary grade, students who were identified as economically disadvantaged had a higher retention rate in 2014-15 than students who were not identified as economically disadvantaged (Figure 7 and Table 7).
+The rates for economically disadvantaged and non-economically disadvantaged students were highest in Grade 9 (11.6% and 4.7%, respectively) and lowest in Grades 7 and 8 (1.1% in both grades and 0.4% in both grades, respectively).